Birmingham Municipal Bank

 The Birmingham Municipal Bank was a savings bank in the city of Birmingham, England.
-It was created as the Birmingham Corporation Savings Bank by a 1916 Act of Parliament on a temporary basis and replaced by the Birmingham Municipal Bank in 1919.
+It was created as the Birmingham Corporation Savings Bank on a temporary basis and replaced by the Birmingham Municipal Bank in 1919.
 In 1976 it converted into a trustee savings bank.

 History

-Foundation and early Years
+Foundation and early years

-Unlike most major cities, Birmingham had no savings bank before the formation of the Birmingham Municipal Bank (The Birmingham TSB had closed in 1864).

-The idea for an alternative savings medium came from Neville Chamberlain, then Lord Mayor, who believed that an equivalent savings organisation could be formed by the City Council.
+Unlike most major cities, Birmingham had no savings bank before the formation of the Birmingham Municipal Bank (the Birmingham TSB had closed in 1864).
+The idea for an alternative savings medium came from Neville Chamberlain, then Lord Mayor, who believed that an equivalent savings organisation could be formed by the city council.
 The concept rested on the deduction of small savings amounts directly from workers' wages.
-Workers would be given a coupon in lieu, originally for one shilling; these would be stuck to a card and when they totalled £1, they could be taken to the Bank and deposited.
+Workers would be given a coupon in lieu, originally for one shilling; these would be stuck to a card and when they totalled £1, they could be taken to the bank and deposited.
 Trade unions were consulted and supportive.
-The other founding principal was that the Bank must be convenient: “it is a must to set up branch banks in convenient centres".
+The other founding principal was that the bank must be convenient: “it is a must to set up branch banks in convenient centres".

-The proposal was approved by the Council on the 4 April 1916; only a week later a Bill was introduced to the House of Commons.
+The proposal was approved by the council on the 4 April 1916; only a week later a bill was introduced to the House of Commons.
 However, it was opposed by the joint stock banks and dropped.
-After negotiations with the banks, a new Bill was introduced in July but it was more restrictive.
+After negotiations with the banks, a new bill was introduced in July but it was more restrictive.
 It could only apply to towns above 250,000 compared with the previous 50,000; there was a £200 savings limit and greater Treasury control.
-Most important, he Bank was to be wound up three months after the end of the First World War.
+Most important, the bank was to be wound up three months after the end of the First World War.
+This bill was passed as the Municipal Savings Banks (War Loan Investment) Act 1916 (6 & 7 Geo.
+5. c.
+47).

 Despite these limitations, Birmingham still went ahead and the Birmingham Corporation Savings Bank opened on 29 September 1916.